MAURI FRIENDS!

 AN ISLAND ADVENTURE!

-Introduction to te katabwanin
+Introduction to te katabwanin (going around the island).

 Read through the learning experience below for more information on setting up the Compass Points in your room, and a template for the floral gifts for the Spirits.